-- Unpaid balances are the student's responsibility to pay. - All students with unresolved balances as of the 28th day of the term must contact the Credit Department for resolution. - Transcripts, caps/gowns, diplomas and enrollment verifications will be withheld if the student owes any type of balance. - Registration for future terms will be withheld if the student owes a balance. - Students with unresolved balances will be placed on financial hold; late fees will be assessed at the discretion of the University. - An account sent to third party collections may be subject to collection and legal fees.
+- Unpaid balances are the student's responsibility to pay. - All students with unresolved balances as of the 28th day of the term must contact the Credit Department or for resolution at credit@snhu.edu or by calling 1-888-867-7376. - Transcripts, caps/gowns, diplomas and enrollment verifications will be withheld if the student owes any type of balance. - Registration for future terms will be withheld if the student owes a balance. - Students with unresolved balances will be placed on financial hold; late fees will be assessed at the discretion of the University. - An account sent to third party collections may be subject to collection and legal fees.
 All former collections accounts must pay upfront for any future classes. - The Financial Credit Policy is at the discretion of the Credit Department and subject to change without notice.